Errol Clince

 Errol Clince (16 February 1953 – 8 September 2014) was a New Zealand professional hunter and self-taught engineer.
 He is most well known for his discovery of the wreckage of a Royal New Zealand Air Force Airspeed Oxford, ending a 32-year New Zealand aviation mystery.

 Clince was born in 1953 in Eltham, Taranaki.
-A keen hunter from an early age, Clince left Stratford High School at 18 years and took up a job with the New Zealand Forest Service as a varmint exterminator.
-He was tasked hunting goats on Mt.
-Taranaki (then Mt.
-Egmont) and surrounding National Park.
+A keen hunter from an early age, he left Stratford High School aged 18 and took a job with the New Zealand Forest Service as a pest controller.
+He was tasked with hunting goats on Mount Taranaki (then Mount Egmont) and the surrounding National Park.
 He also had a stint as an exterminator on Raoul Island.
-He has been credited with over 5000 confirmed kills over his 16 year career as a professional hunter.
-An expert on both the local geography and varmint, Clince assisted with various technical reports and academic studies relating to the area.
-Following his work with the NZ Forest Service, Clince worked as a caretaker for the Stratford Mountain House on the eastern slopes of Mt Taranaki.
+He has been credited with over 5000 confirmed kills over his 16-year career as a professional hunter.
+An expert on both the local geography and animal pests, Clince assisted with various technical reports and academic studies relating to the area.
+Following his work with the NZ Forest Service, he worked as a caretaker for the Stratford Mountain House on the eastern slopes of Mount Taranaki.